IIITLucknowSWEngg/CSITTeam012/Assignment 02/Design.md

 - Maintain stringent **security** and **privacy** standards for user data.
 - Support future technological innovations such as **real-time streaming**, **personalized recommendations**, and **dynamic pricing**.

 The modular design allows for independent scaling of components, while strategic integration with external services enables efficient content delivery, user engagement, and analytics.
-The platform is not just a clone but a sophisticated, adaptable solution capable of competing in the dynamic entertainment and ticket booking market.
+The platform is not just a but a sophisticated, adaptable solution capable of competing in the dynamic entertainment and ticket booking market.

 ### Key Differentiators include: